Blake-De/smiles-vae/README.md

 This project implements a Variational Autoencoder (VAE) using PyTorch and generates molecular SMILES strings.

-It was developed as part of a ML course assignment, but demonstrates real-world generative modeling skills.

 ## Overview

+This project implements a Variational Autoencoder (VAE) in PyTorch that encodes tokenized molecular SMILES strings into a latent space using a GRU-based encoder, then decodes samples from this space into new molecules using a GRU-based decoder.

+### Key Features:
 - **Baseline:** Standard Autoencoder trained first to confirm basic reconstruction
-- **Model:** Variational Autoencoder (VAE)
+- **Model Architecture:**
+  - **Encoder:** GRU encoder that maps tokenized SMILES strings to a 1024-dimensional latent space
+  - **Decoder:** GRU decoder that autoregressively reconstructs SMILES strings from latent samples
+- **Training Strategy:** Teacher forcing with cross-entropy loss for reconstruction and KL divergence for regularization
 - **Input:** Tokenized SMILES strings (PubChem filtered subset)
+- **Export:** Decoder exported as a TorchScript module
-- **Output:** NovelMols, valid molecular structures
+- **Output:** NovelMols — valid and unique molecular structures
 - **Framework:** PyTorch (2.6.0), GPU-accelerated
-- **Latent Dimension:** 1024
+- **Latent Space:** 1024-dimensions

-The model encodes tokenized molecular SMILES strings into a latent space, then decodes samples from this space into new molecules.

 ## Metrics Reported
 - **ValidSMI**: # of valid SMILES generated